sherado99/SPDET/readme.md

 ---

-## 🧪 Sample Workflow (HR Manager)

-You have **50 rejection emails** to send.
-You don't want to copy‑paste each one and you want every message to leave a respectful impression.

-1. Export your candidate list from your ATS (Applicant Tracking System) to a CSV file.
-2. Open the CSV, keep the column with the rejection email text (or create one).
-3. Add two extra columns: `targetTone` (set to `empathetic`) and `additionalInstructions` (optional).
-4. Save the file.
-5. Go to the SETI Actor page on Apify Store, upload the CSV, click **Run**.
-6. Wait a few seconds, then download the output CSV.
-7. Copy the `improvedEmail` column into your email client and send.

-**Time saved:** hours → minutes. **Brand impression:** transformed.

----

 ## 🔌 Integrations (Built‑in by Apify)

 Because SETI is a published Apify Actor, it automatically appears in the integration catalogs of: